How to protect plants

 2. Succulents!
 Read more about those that are frost hardy, here.

 3. Tropical plants: Bougainvillea, Mandevilla, Ginger, Tropical Hibiscus, Kaffir Lily, houseplants (they really should be in the house now!), Fuchsia and more.
-If you have something I haven’t listed you can ask in the comments section or call the nursery to find out if you need to protect it.
+If you have something I haven’t listed you can call the nursery or drop by to find out if you need to protect it.

 4. Most winter veggies in our climate take frost fine but I would recommend covering spinach, lettuce and celery and new seedlings.